greywillfade/theworld/japan/tokyo/index.md

 Over Tokyo Station way, the Belken is another modern, budget/small room option that's again perfectly decent for solo travellers or people who want something basic.
 I again stayed here alone, and to be honest preferred APAs, but would have no problem staying here again for a budget option.

 #### Airbnb
-This year Japan changed some legislation which caused a huge shakeup of the Airbnb properties.
-We stayed in a lovely one near Yoyogi but it's no longer currently available and I suspect that played a part.
-However, in general you can find some _brilliant_ options available in Japan.
 If you're after staying somewhere a bit more local, or don't need the trappings of a hotel then definitely give Airbnb a look.
+I've stayed in a couple in Tokyo, and they're great to give you the option of things like washing machines and a kitchen if you're staying for a bit longer, plus you can live in slightly more local areas.

 ## Bars